 Plesk uses your product purchase and registration information to keep you informed about updates, patches and other advisories related to Plesk products.
 Plesk further uses it to process your purchases, manage subscriptions, send messages and provide product support.

 Plesk also uses your information for research into improving its products and services, for planning new features and updates and to customize and improve its websites.
+This may include, but not be limited to Plesk contacting you for your participation in quality assurance survey offers (e.g. via the phone number you provided), which you may or may not decide to participate in per your exclusive discretion.
 For the safety of Plesk customers and employees, Plesk may use collected information to detect and prevent potential or actual claims and prohibited behaviors, such as fraud or attempts to breach the Plesk information security.

 You may choose to not provide your information, though that will likely prevent Plesk from providing certain services.
 At all times, you may choose to receive or to stop receiving Plesk marketing materials, newsletters and subscriptions.
 Notwithstanding the foregoing, Plesk retains the right to send you messages concerning your purchases, critical updates and other administratively necessary information.
 You cannot opt-out of these messages.